 From 37 weeks on, your doula will be on-call for you and when you go into labour is there to support you until your baby arrives.
 During this time the doula will be at the end of the phone day or night if needed.
 When labour begins the Mum usually calls the doula when she feels she needs that extra support - usually when labour is becoming more intense.
 A doula will reassure the Mum and her partner, remind her how great she is doing, offer physical comfort measures to Mum to help her manage her labour, remind her to eat and drink, help her partner to support her and a myriad of other supports.
 Often women think that since they are hoping for an epidural that they will not need a doula.
 However, a doula can be a great support with an epidural as well.
 They are there to keep Mum company if their partner needs to take a break or if Mum is feeling anxious, they also have tools such as the peanut ball which can help reduce the rate of Caesarean births that can increase with having an epidural.
 Depending on the package you choose, after your baby is born there will be postnatal visits offered by your doula, and some women choose to hire a post-partum doula to help them postnatally as well.

-Contact us today to find your perfect doula and the perfect birth package for you: firstname.lastname@example.org
+Contact us today and let us introduce you to your perfect doula and the perfect birth package for you: firstname.lastname@example.org